 Summer Salute was launched in 2016 to replace Little River Days and in preparation for the Great American Eclipse, with Hopkinsville at its epicenter, the following year.
 Along with the live music, traditionally there are dozens of food trucks and vendor booths, and children’s carnival rides.

-Vendors who want to rent booth space at this year’s festival can find applications online
+Vendors who want to rent booth space at this year’s festival can find applications online.

 Jennifer P. Brown is co-founder, publisher and editor of Hoptown Chronicle.
 You can reach her at editor@hoptownchronicle.org.
-She spent 30 years as a reporter and editor at the Kentucky New Era.
-She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+Brown was a reporter and editor at the Kentucky New Era, where she worked for 30 years.
+She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board past president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+She serves on the Hopkinsville History Foundation's board.